-(1) Quizzes: Two guizzes are given over the course of the guarter, one in the middle of the quarter and one at the end.
+(1) Quizzes: Two quizzes are given over the course of the quarter, one in the middle of the quarter and one at the end.
 Quizzes may consist of multiple choice, true/false, short answer, and/or essay questions.
 These quizzes are "open book," so you are permitted to refer to the textbook for help.
-However, these guizzes are intended to be independent work, so you are not permitted to work on the quizzes with your classmates.
+However, these quizzes are intended to be independent work, soyou are not permitted to work on the quizzes with your classmates.
 I am holding you to the Honor Code on this, so if one of your classmates contacts you for help or assistance on a quiz, please politely decline them and then let me know that your classmate is contacting others.
-I generally post quizzes a few days before they are due; that will allow you to work on them when it is most convenient for you.
-However, once you begin working on a quiz, there will be a one-hour time limit to finish it.
+I generally post quizzes by the end of the day on the THURSDAY before they are due; that will give you a few days to work on them.
 Please note that I do not give make-up quizzes, so if you miss one, you will receive a zero grade.
 Please review the Calendar link on the left side of the site to see due dates.
 Plan ahead!